-Ken graduated from Beaver Falls High School in 1949 where he earned 2 letters in varsity baseball under the tutelage of 2014 Circle of Achievement inducted Bill Ross.
-After graduation from Beaver Falls High School he attended Geneva College where he majored in Education and played 2 years of baseball.
+Ken graduated from Beaver Falls High School in 1949 where he earned letters in varsity baseball under the tutelage of 2014 Circle of Achievement inductee Bill Ross.
+After graduation from Beaver Falls High School, he attended Geneva College where he majored in education and played 2 years of baseball.

-From 1981-1986, he acted as the Superintendent of Schools at Blackhawk where he hired Jack Fullen as athletic director, Bob Amalia as Baseball Coach.
-He introduced Computer Science Labs at Blackhawk High School and Highland Jr. High School.
-He was a member of the Blackhawk School Foundation (Chaired Classroom Enrichment Grant) and added Latin and Foreign Language Department to Blackhawk High School.
+From 1981-1986 he was the Superintendent of Schools at Blackhawk where he hired Jack Fullen as Athletic Director and Bob Amalia as Baseball Coach.
+He added Latin to the Foreign Language Department and with the assistance of Board Member Don Inman, coupled with a team of outstanding teachers, installed Computer Science Labs at Blackhawk High School and Highland Junior High School.

-Ken was named Administrator of the Year in 1995 by the Ohio School Orchestra Association.
-He also taught 4 years as an adjunct instructor at Antioch University.
+Ken was named Ohio Administrator of the Year in 1995 by the State-wide School Orchestra Association.
+He also taught 4 years as an adjunct instructor for prospective teachers at Antioch University.

 Upon retirement from the Yellow Springs Exempted Village School District, Ken and his wife returned to Pennsylvania where he was appointed to the Blackhawk Foundation Board of Directors in which he co-chaired Classroom Enrichment Mini- Grants.

 His long-time friend and mentor, Dr. Charles D. Groff, willed Ken to oversee a Scholarship Fund for Blackhawk seniors who were interested in pursuing a degree in education.
 To date, this six member board has awarded such grants to 13 high school graduates.